SEC suspends referee in aftermath of controversial calls in Georgia vs. Auburn game

-SEC suspends referee following controversial calls in Georgia vs. Auburn game -- not expected back this year
+SEC suspends referee following controversial calls in Georgia vs. Auburn game -- official won't return in 2025

 SEC referee Ken Williamson has been suspended and is not expected to officiate another game another game in the league this year